Cow level: History

-The cow level originated as a player rumor about a herd of cattle in the town hub area of 1997's Diablo.
+The cow level originated as a player rumor about a herd of cattle in the town hub area of Diablo (1997).
 Clicking on one of the cows numerous times is supposedly capable of summoning a portal to a secret level.
-Screenshots of the purported level, which were created with Photoshop to show a red-hued portal and demonic enemies lifted from unused game assets, emerged and circulated online.
+Screenshots of the purported level, which were created with Adobe Photoshop to show a red-hued portal and demonic enemies lifted from unused game assets, emerged and circulated online.

-The hoax was first acknowledged by the Synergistic Software-developed expansion pack, Hellfire, as a quest which features a non-player character dressed in a cow suit with cow-themed dialogue.
+The hoax was first acknowledged by the Synergistic Software-developed expansion pack Diablo: Hellfire, as a quest which features a non-player character dressed in a cow suit with cow-themed dialogue.
 The character was voiced by Jim Edwards, a programmer who worked on Hellfire.
 According to Edwards, the developers wanted to include a quest that references the hoax in a tongue-in-cheek manner, with the rationale that the inclusion of content that pandered to fan expectations at the time would generate positive feedback and reviews for Hellfire.
 The quest cannot be accessed through conventional means, as the developers intentionally wrote code which required players to type special keywords into a text file located within the game's directory to access the hidden content.
-Blizzard later included a well known cheat code in 1998's StarCraft which specifically denies the existence of a cow level.

-Blizzard employees were reportedly amused by the hoax, which led to the creation of the cow level in Diablo II as postgame content.
+Though Blizzard included a cheat code in StarCraft (1998) that denied the existence of a cow level, employees were reportedly amused by the hoax, which led to the creation of the cow level in Diablo II as postgame content.
 To access the level, also known as the "Moo Moo Farm", players must collect two specific magical items and complete the game by slaying its final boss, then travel to the hub area of the game's first act when playing at a difficulty level they have already completed.
-Combining the aforementioned items using a device known as the Horadric Cube in the area will create a red portal nearby, which grants access to an area populated by a large host of Hell Bovines, hostile bipedal cattle armed with polearms.
+Combining the aforementioned items using a device known as the Horadric Cube in the area will create a red portal nearby, which grants access to an area populated by a large host of "Hell Bovines", hostile bipedal cattle armed with polearms.
 The Hell Bovines are led by a boss enemy known as "The Cow King": defeating it will confer special items as quest reward but disables the red portal, which prevents the player from revisiting the area again within that difficulty mode.
 In retrospect, Diablo III lead designer Jay Wilson liked that the content of Diablo II's cow level came up with a purpose, but felt that it nearly replaced or overshadowed part of the game.
 He said that its sequel would handle the concept of a secret level with better care.